Creamy, buttery, and garlicky, these Yukon Gold mashed potatoes are the best homemade side dish for any holiday or family dinner.

 Ingredients

-5poundsYukon Gold potatoespeeled and diced
+5poundsYukon Gold potatoespeeled and diced, or any yellow potato

 2teaspoonssaltdivided